MyPureCloud/terraform-provider-genesyscloud/docs/resources/outbound_dnclist.md

 Optional:

 - `expiration_date` (String) Expiration date for DNC phone numbers in yyyy-MM-ddTHH:mmZ format.
 - `phone_numbers` (List of String) Phone numbers to add to a DNC list.
 Only possible if the dncSourceType is rds.
+Phone numbers must be in an E.164 number format.